ArchiveBox/docs/Upgrading-or-Merging-Archives.md

 ### Upgrading with a package manager

+Package manager releases take a lot of effort to maintain ([contributions welcome!](https://github.com/ArchiveBox/ArchiveBox/wiki/Donations)) and sometimes lag behind the Docker releases.
+We make a best effort to have the latest release available through all channels within a reasonable timeframe.

 ```bash
 cd ~/archivebox        # or wherever your data folder is
 killall archivebox     # stop the currently running archivebox version